vindenesen/check_netscaler/README.md

 - **staserver:** check if configured STA servers are available
 - **debug:** debug command, print all data for a endpoint

-This plugin works with VPX, MPX and SDX NetScaler Appliances.
+This plugin works with VPX, MPX, SDX and CPX NetScaler Appliances.
 The api responses may differ by build, appliance type and your installed license.

 The plugin supports performance data for the commands state and the above or below threshold checks.